eugenia1984/english/free_code_camp_english/conversation_started_in_the_break_room.md

 - DIALOGUE 3: Adverbs of frequency, Do you...?
 Yes, I do / I do or No, I don't / I don't

-- DIALOGUE 4: Frequency: every, Frequency of actions
+- DIALOGUE 4: Frequency: every, Frequency of actions.

+- DIALOGUE 5: Is there...?, There are...

 # DIALOGUE 1